All other countries can join the United States in this initiative.

 This idea brings joys.

-For people who understand what it means to hold an animal close, giving freedom instead of finality is not only understandable—it is deeply moving.
+For people who understand what it means to hold a shelter animal close, giving freedom instead of finality is not only understandable—it is deeply moving.

 Letting animals go honors them.